-While working in a for-profit business could just mean a paycheck for some, being a part of a nonprofit makes people feel like they’re contributing to society.
-Founding a non-profit organization gives them a chance to feel like they are contributing to eliminate an existent problem in society.
+While working in a for-profit business could mean a paycheck for some, being a part of a nonprofit makes people feel like they’re contributing to society.
+Founding a non-profit organization gives them a chance to feel like they are contributing to eliminating an existing problem in society.

 6. Motivation and Leadership

 People working for nonprofits claim to feel motivated throughout their work because they feel like their contribution is treasured.

 Since they generally work for the betterment of society, they gain a sense of satisfaction which motivates them to keep contributing further.
 Along the way, they develop leadership skills as well.

 Disadvantages of Starting a Nonprofit:

 In non-profit organizations, the major source of funds is donations.
 You’re asking people to donate either cash or other assets out of the goodness of their hearts.
 And, in all honesty, everyone won’t like the idea of donation.
 That means funds could be a big issue in nonprofits.

 A nonprofit doesn’t reward you as much for your work as a for-profit corporation would.
 It is because the profit generated by a nonprofit must be put back into the company operations; being a part of profit-sharing isn’t possible.

 Compared to the paperwork required in starting a for-profit, the paperwork involved in starting a nonprofit is more.
 It requires you to fill up tax forms and nonprofit incorporation to qualify.
 It is better to hire an accountant and a lawyer to ensure that all the paperwork is filled out correctly.
 All of this adds up to more fees and requirements.

 A non-profit can lose its tax status.
 If it misses its annual reporting deadline, it may not be allowed to continue qualifying for its tax-exempt status.
 The deadlines, in this case, are very strict.